institutions undertake the financial sector's mobilization of resources. Crucial

 equivalent.
 No preference is given to business degree holders.
 Applicants with

 substantial work experience are generally preferred.
 Those who are fresh out of

 College are not admitted.

-All local applicants are required to take the CBA Graduate Programs Admission
+All local applicants are required to take the VSB Graduate Programs Admission

 Test (GPAT) consisting of logic, reading and quantitative exams administered

 before Program opening.
-In the case of foreign applicants, the Graduate
+In the case of international applicants, the Graduate

 from non-English speaking countries are required to submit a TOEFL test score.